localstack/docs/content/en/tutorials/replicate-aws-resources-localstack-extension/index.md

 ## Install the Replicator extension

-To install the Replicator Extension, follow these steps:
+To install the AWS Replicator Extension, follow these steps:

 1. Launch your LocalStack container using the `localstack` CLI, ensuring that `LOCALSTACK_AUTH_TOKEN` is available in the environment.
 2. Visit the [Extensions library](https://app.localstack.cloud/extensions/library) page on the LocalStack Web Application.
 3. Scroll down to find the **AWS replicator** card, then click on the **Install on Instance** button.

-Once the installation is complete, you will notice that your LocalStack container has restarted with the Replicator extension successfully installed.
+Once the installation is complete, you will notice that your LocalStack container has restarted with the AWS Replicator extension successfully installed.
 To confirm the installation, execute the following command:

 ```bash